-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Northam said if data keeps trending downward, and Phase 2 can be entered in hopefully two weeks, restaurants will be allowed to open dine-in eating in Phase 2, with 50% capacity and social distancing between tables.

-• Entertainment and amusement venues – have been closed and in Phase 1 will remain closed
+– have been closed and in Phase 1 will remain closed

-• Fitness and exercise centers – have been closed and in Phase 1 will be able to hold outdoor classes with social distancing
+– have been closed and in Phase 1 will be able to hold outdoor classes with social distancing

 '

-• Beaches – have remained open only for exercise and fishing and in Phase 1 will continue to be open only for those reasons
+– have remained open only for exercise and fishing and in Phase 1 will continue to be open only for those reasons

 The governor said when asked about beaches later in the press conference that the state government is working with localities like Virginia Beach, letting each locality focus on their own comprehensive plans to make sure their beaches are ready before a decision is to made to open them further.